kwroldan/code-analysis-exercise-5/README.md

 * Keep coming up with new inputs until you're confident until you're confident that you know how the function works.
 * Write a summary of what the function does.

+*SUMMARY*
+1) The function takes some string input.
+2) The function creates a blank string called `answer`, and uses the `for...in` loop to return the index of each character in the string.
+3) The function checks if one of the characters in the string is a period `.` and if it's not, it assigns `newCharacter` to be equal to `character` (which would be the index of the string).
+4) The function concatenates each iteration of `newCharacter` and assigns it to the variable `answer`.
+5) The function returns the answer.

 ```js
 function (string){
   let answer = ""